Shopping will be way less annoying this year. These are the 3 big changes you’ll see

 One of the most annoying parts about shopping online is that you need to constantly have your credit card handy.
 Shopify solved this problem by saving your payment information across all brands on its platform, while Amazon is famous for its one-click ordering system.
 But imagine if you could do that with any e-commerce site.

 That’s the vision behind Fast, a startup launched by Australian entrepreneur Domm Holland in 2020.
 Today, 60% of consumers abandon their online carts because they forgot their password or don’t want to upload their credit card details.
-To solve this problem, Fast has created a system that allows consumers buy items anywhere on the internet with one click—no login required.
+To solve this problem, Fast has created a system that allows consumers to buy items anywhere on the internet with one click—no login required.
 Eventually, Fast aims to incorporate these “buy buttons” on publishers’ websites and emails as well.
 “If you see a product you like on Vogue‘s website or in a newsletter, for instance, you could click to buy it immediately,” Holland says.

 In January 2021, Stripe led a $102 million Series B investment round, bringing its total funding to $124 million.
-This has allowed the company to invest in building out its technology and bringing on new sellers, who can install Fast in less than an hour and place buy buttons next to products.
-Fast says its system takes less than an hour for retailers to install it and add “buy buttons” to products, and that early adopters like Ski Haus and Gerard Cosmetics have seen an increase in conversation rates after installing Fast checkout buttons.
-For instance, The Guardian Bookshop, which allows readers to instantly buy a book they’ve read about in the newspaper, increased total orders by 43% after installing Fast.
+This has allowed the company to invest in building out its technology and bringing on new sellers.
+Fast says its system takes less than an hour for retailers to install and add “buy buttons” to products, and that early adopters like Ski Haus and Gerard Cosmetics have seen an increase in conversation rates after installing Fast checkout buttons.
+The Guardian Bookshop, which allows readers to instantly buy a book they’ve read about in the newspaper, increased total orders by 43% after installing Fast.

 Holland says that Fast is not, at its core, about checkouts at all.
 It’s about helping to create a secure online identity for a consumer.
-Google, Facebook, Apple, and Amazon have all created ecosystems where consumers feel safe sharing their identity and using it to pay for products or log into websites.
+Google, Facebook, Apple, and Amazon have all created ecosystems in which consumers feel safe sharing their identity and using it to pay for products or log into websites.
 Fast’s goal is to create an internet-wide system that’s just as secure, so customers feel safe sharing their information across the internet.
 “It’s vitally important for us to build trust with customers by making it clear that we’re protecting their data and not using it for any other purposes,” he says.

 You’ll love your robot cashiers

-Shopping at brick and mortar stores is about to get better too.
+Shopping at brick-and-mortar stores is about to get better too.
 For several years, grocery stores like Whole Foods and big box stores like Target have set up self-checkout systems.
 But this can be complicated if the bar code isn’t in an obvious place, or if you’re trying to pay for something that doesn’t have a bar code, like fruit.
 Many consumers don’t want to deal with the hassle and choose to stand in line to wait for a cashier.
 But things are changing quickly.
-Amazon Go, has a system that allows customers to walk out of a store without checking out at all.
+Amazon Go has a system that allows customers to walk out of a store without checking out at all.
 This has spurred many tech companies, including Grabandgo, Caper, and Zippin, to develop cashierless technologies that will allow other retailers to compete by making checkouts faster and easier.

 One that’s thrived during the pandemic is Mashgin, a startup founded in 2013 that specializes in using computer vision to instantly price items, without any bar codes.
-Mashgin’s technology is particularly good at recognizing items that don’t come in traditional packaging, such as produces and open plates.
+Mashgin’s technology is particularly good at recognizing items that don’t come in traditional packaging, such as produce and open plates.
 The checkout systems’s computers can automatically identify the item from any angle, then weigh it to get its price.
 You can even put multiple items in front of the camera, to save time.

 With a relatively lean investment of $11.5 million in Series A funding in 2017, Mashgin doubled the number of its kiosks in 2021, a year when many companies were eager to keep their staff and customers safe.
-The company has rolled out its technology in more than 500 venues, including sports arenas, hospital cafeterias, airport restaurants and convenience stores, allowing customers to check out in of seconds, even when purchasing complex items that ordinarily required input from a checkout clerk.
+The company has rolled out its technology in more than 500 venues, including sports arenas, hospital cafeterias, airport restaurants, and convenience stores, allowing customers to check out in a matter of seconds, even when purchasing complex items that ordinarily would require input from a checkout clerk.
 This allowed businesses to reduce the number of frontline workers.
 Pandemic or no, Mashgin is counting on the fact that consumers are increasingly impatient with waiting in line and prefer to check out on their own.